PaulJuralowicz/Bluetooth_Hell_Requiem/README.md

 This is somewhat convient for reading the raw data, and desipite the fact that it is not really separated, you can tell when the next chunk of data begins as it starts with a really large and negative x value!

 Want to watch the videos?
-They area all in the local folder
+They are all in the local folder